thgeorgiou/pPub/README.md

 Features
 --------
 - Bookmarks use MD5 hashes so filenames are irrelevant.
-- Keyboard shortcuts.
+- Keyboard shortcuts (arrows to move between chatpers, ESC to exit from fullscreen)
 - Table of contents support.
-- Night mode and custom user CSS support.
+- 5 preset visualization styles.
 - Javascript toggle.
 - Basic support for ebook-convert.
 - Support for files that don't pass epubcheck.
 - Lightweight.
+- Fullscreen mode

 Installation
 ------------